Sally from Hiram, GA gave us a call and she said she was up all night listening to a dripping sound that out of no where just started…

 Trinity Trivia: The house pressure should stay between 50 and 60 PSI.
 Remember to have your water pressure tested.

 Many appliances inside your home are rated for 60 to 70 PSI maximum.
-If your pressure reducing valve or regulator is faulty and allows higher street pressure into the house, it may cause issues with leaking:
+If your pressure reducing valve is faulty and allows higher street pressure into the house, it may cause issues with leaking:

 - washing machine hoses